-administration support: to support PBCs to develop systems and practices required to function as a small efficient business.
-At the request of a PBC Board, the PBSU will work closely with the nominated PBC representative to assist the PBC establish an office; review lease contracts; develop administrative tools, procedures and systems; and other general administration support that may be required.
-The PBCSU worked with a number of PBCs in this capacity in the reporting period.
+To support PBCs to develop systems and practices required to function as a small efficient business.

+At the request of a PBC Board, the PBCSU will work closely with the nominated PBC representative to assist the PBC establish an office; review lease contracts; develop administrative tools, procedures and systems; and other general administration support that may be required.
+The PBCSU worked with several PBCs in this capacity in the reporting period including assisting directors to obtain Director Identification Numbers (DIN) which are a requirement for all Directors as of 30 November 2023

+2. Governance support

-2. Governance support: to establish, embed and maintain the essential governance tools and strategies that are necessary for managing a PBC.
+To establish, embed and maintain the essential governance tools and strategies that are necessary for managing a PBC.

 The need for PBCs to have policies and procedures to deal with operational and governance matters has long been recognised and the Engagement and Development Support Team (EDST) has variously responded by developing PBC specific policies and procedures over the years.
-In this reporting period the Future ActMining and Exploration Unitescalated the development of the policies and procedures into a comprehensive suite that can be modified to meet the needs of a PBC.
-The comprehensive suite was delivered to three PBCs in the reporting period and the PBCSU will continue the delivery in the next reporting period.
+In the 2021/2022 period, the Future Act Mining and Exploration (FAME) Unit escalated the development of the policies and procedures into a comprehensive suite that can be modified to meet the needs of a PBC.
+Delivery of the comprehensive suite of governance instruments commenced in that period, continued throughout 2022/2023 and will continue into the next reporting period.